YaoLiang2023/DiverValue-Bench/README.md

-# MVPBench: A Benchmark and Fine-Tuning Framework for Aligning Large Language Models with Diverse Human Values
+# DiverValue-Bench: A Benchmark and Fine-Tuning Framework for Aligning Large Language Models with Diverse Human Values

 ## 📌 Overview

 This repository contains the core source code for the paper:
-**“MVPBench: A Benchmark for Evaluating Large Language Models on Multi-Value Preference Alignment”**.
+**“DiverValue-Bench: A Benchmark for Evaluating Large Language Models on Multi-Value Preference Alignment”**.

 Our codebase supports the full pipeline for:
-- Generating multi-value-aligned QA data (`MVPBench`) from real user survey responses and conversations.
+- Generating multi-value-aligned QA data (`DiverValue-Bench`) from real user survey responses and conversations.
 - Training and evaluating alignment models (e.g., LLaMA2 with DPO + LoRA).
 - Computing evaluation metrics such as:
   - **Preference Matching Accuracy**